dchambers6222/List-Subdirectories/README.md

 # List-Subdirectories
-Created a .txt file with the names of all subdirectories for selected parent folder.
+Creates a .txt file with the names of all subdirectories for selected parent folder.

 __Instructions__
 - Run the List_Subdirectories.py file